-The 18-member State Emergency Response Commission is responsible for protecting the state's citizens and environment through effective emergency planning and informing the community of chemical hazards.
+The State Emergency Response Commission (SERC) is responsible for protecting the state's citizens and environment through effective emergency planning and informing the community of chemical hazards.

-- Reviews DHS Homeland Security Grant Program applications and allocations for sate and regional homeland security-related projects.
+- Reviews DHS Homeland Security Grant Program applications and allocations for state and regional homeland security-related projects.

 - Reviews plans for preventing, preparing, responding and recovering from acts of terrorism and all hazards, man-made or natural.

 - Ensures State Homeland Security Program collaboration with all Homeland Security Stakeholders, both government and private-sector, and encourages citizen awareness of and participation in all-hazards preparedness.

 The 2023 meeting dates for the Commission are:

 - October 20, 2023

 SERC meetings are broadcast on the NC Department of Public Safety News Conference page.